Ernie Wilson (English footballer): Life and career

 Wilson was born in Beighton, Yorkshire, and went to school in nearby Swallownest.
 During the First World War, he worked at Silverwood Colliery, and played football for the colliery's works team, for Beighton Recreation, and for Midland League club Denaby United.

 In 1922, after a trial, Wilson signed for Brighton & Hove Albion of the Football League Third Division South.
-He soon took over from Jimmy Jones at outside left, and was undisputed first choice for the next twelve years.
+He soon took over from Jimmy Jones at outside left, and was the undisputed first choice for the next twelve years.
 In 1935–36, he finally lost his place, to Bert Stephens, and retired from professional football at the end of the season.
 He had made 509 Football League appearances, 566 in all first-team competitions, which still remains a club record till this day.

 He remained in Sussex, playing County League football for Vernon Athletic, and went into the bookmaking business with Frank Brett, a former teammate.
 Wilson died in Hove in 1955 at the age of 56.